alvarobartt/safejax/README.md

-Benchmarks are no longer running with [`hyperfine`](https://github.com/sharkdp/hyperfine), as most of the elapsed time is not during the actual serialization but in the imports and in the model parameter initialization.
-So we've refactored those so as to run with pure Python code using `time.perf_counter` to measure the elapsed time in seconds.
+Benchmarks are no longer running with [`hyperfine`](https://github.com/sharkdp/hyperfine), as most of the elapsed time is not during the actual serialization but in the imports and the model parameter initialization.
+So we've refactored those to run with pure Python code using `time.perf_counter` to measure the elapsed time in seconds.

 ```bash